sjdv1982/nucleotide-build-library/README.md

 An interactive notebook is provided where the user chooses a library (dinuc or trinuc), a database (Rfam or Pfam), and a family ID.
 The notebook then quickly computes (an estimate of) the context-specific completeness and then computes the closest fit RMSD, which is then plotted as a histogram.
 It is possible to select a sample (for each motif) from all fragments with the context.
 In that case,the calculation will finish within a few minutes, otherwise it takes up to an hour or two (for the largest families).

+Script to run:

+- Inside the `context-specific` subfolder: the `completess` notebook.

 This notebook can be executed online, without any installation on the user's computer:

 - In Google Colab, using [this link](https://colab.research.google.com/github/sjdv1982/nucleotide-build-library/blob/main/context-specific/completeness.ipynb)